kyma-project/lifecycle-manager/README.md

 ```

 The creation of the custom resource triggers a reconciliation that creates a Manifest for `istio` based on a [ModuleTemplate](api/v1alpha1/moduletemplate_types.go) found in the cluster.
-When each module operator completes their installation, it reports it's own resource status (`.status.state`).
-Status changes trigger [Module Manager](https://github.com/kyma-project/module-manager/) to update the manifest of the module.
+When each module operator completes their installation, it reports its own resource status (`.status.state`).
+Status changes trigger the Controller to update the Manifest of the module.
-Lifecycle Manager then uses this to aggregate and combine the readiness condition of the cluster and determine the installation state or trigger more reconciliation steps.
+The Lifecycle Manager then uses this to aggregate and combine the readiness condition of the cluster and determine the installation state or trigger more reconciliation steps.

 ## Architecture